S4 method for class 'GRanges,ANY'

 A logical indicating if results should be returned as a

-object instead of a list; data are returned in theassays
+SummarizedExperimentobject instead of a list; data are returned in theassaysslot named `data`.
+This argument applies toreduceByRangeonly.When

 An optional initial value for

-to the start (when proceeding left to right) or end of results obtained withMAP
+REDUCEwheniterate=TRUE.initmust be an object of the same type as the elements returned fromMAP.REDUCElogically addsinitto the start (when proceeding left to right) or end of results obtained withMAP.- ...

 Arguments passed to other methods.
 Currently not used.